jewel/clearskies/protocol/directory.md

 Files that originate on Windows should be mapped to mode '0600' by default.

-Windows clients will also need to transparently handle multiple files with the same name but different case, such as Secret.txt and secret.txt.
-It could decide to map the second to _Secret.txt on disk, for example.
+Windows clients will also need to transparently handle multiple files with the same name but different case, such as `Secret.txt` and `secret.txt`.
+It could decide to map the second to `_Secret.txt` on disk, for example.

 First Sync